AlejandroCanals/API-DJANGO/README.md

 # API-DJANGO
-This project is a Django API for managing users, a restaurant menu, and table reservations.
+Django API for managing users, a restaurant menu, and table reservations.
 It offers user authentication, CRUD operations for users and menu items, and booking functionality.

 # Here's a summary of what these Django URL routes do: